wso2/docs-mi/en/docs/reference/connectors/microsoft-azure-storage-connector/2.x/microsoft-azure-storage-connector-example.md

 14. Follow the same steps to create the next API resource, `/deleteblob`.
 This API resource will retrieve information from the incoming HTTP POST request, such as the container name and blob name, and delete the blob from Microsoft Azure Storage.

-15. Next, add the `deleteBlob` operation from the **Externals** tab using the newly created connection.
+15. Next, add the `deleteBlob` operation from the **Externals** tab using the created connection.
 In the properties view, provide the following expressions for the below properties:

     - Container Name - json-eval($.containerName)
     - Blob name - json-eval($.fileName)